thisjaiden/goblin/patch_notes.md

 *Features and New Content*

 - Rewrote the bot from scratch.
 Enjoy buttons, a more uniform experience, and general across the board upgrades.
+This will allow content to be created much faster

 *Detailed Patch Notes*